 Hi, my name’s Steven.
 I’ve been a plumber for almost 15 years.
-I entered into the plumbing industry after I completed my HSC.
-I began my plumbing apprenticeship through Master Plumbers Association and I have a wealth of knowledge on all things plumbing.
+I entered the plumbing industry after I completed my HSC.
+I began my plumbing apprenticeship through Master Plumbers Association and had a wealth of knowledge on all things plumbing.
 I have built Fixed Today with an expert team of technicians.
 You can find some home plumbing inspection tips, a pre-purchase plumbing inspection, and a pre-purchase building inspection below for your plumbing safety inspection.

-- Start with checking your water meter, which is located at the front of your property.
+- Start with checking your water meter at the front of your property.

-At night, when no more water is being used, right down the number reading on the dials.
-Go back in the morning and check the meter again, remember to do this before anyone has used any water.
-If the numbers have jumped up significantly, this could indicate you have a water leak in your home and should get it looked at by a licenced Sydney plumber.
-You can follow these tips for your gas meter as well.
+- When no more water is used at night, write down the number on the water meter dial.
+Go back in the morning and recheck the meter; remember to do this before anyone has used any water.
+If the numbers have jumped significantly, this could indicate a water leak in your home, and you should get it looked at by a licensed Sydney plumber.

-Whilst you’re still outside, it would be a good time to check for any leaks coming from your garden and hose taps.
-Walk around your property and keep an eye out for any puddles of water that you think should not be there, especially near the septic tank and the sewage system.
-For drainage inspection, your drains should not be overflowing and any water that you see coming out is an indication of a blockage.
-Do a quick scan of your gutters and look for any rust or damage.
-You should look for any water trickling where it shouldn’t be and safely use a ladder to look in the gutters for ant debris pile up.
+- While you’re still outside, checking for any plumbing problems like water leaks from your garden and hose taps would be good.
+Walk around your property and watch for any puddles of water that you think should not be there, especially near the septic tank and the sewage system.
+For drainage inspection, your drains should not overflow; any water you see indicates a blockage.
+Quickly scan your gutters and look for any rust or damage.
+It would be best to look for any water trickling where it shouldn’t be and safely use a ladder to look in the gutters for any debris pile up.
 Clogged gutters can put unnecessary pressure on your sump pump and cause roof damage.
 Don’t forget to check your stormwater drains and tree roots that might obstruct the water pipes and drain pipes.

-Check the taps in your shower for any leaks by turning them on and off three times, and take note of the water flow.
+- Check your shower taps for leaks by turning them on and off three times, and take note of the water flow.
 Your faucets and showerhead should not have any water dripping down.
-Aside from your shower head, Inspecting your shower drain is very important to determine any blockages.
+Aside from your shower head, Inspecting your shower drain is important to determine any blockages.
 Over time, calcium build-up can reduce your home water pressure.
-You can do this by running the shower for 3-5 minutes and keeping an eye on the water level and speed.
-If it is draining a little slow, you might have a blocked drain and need to get it looked at by a licenced plumber.
+You can do this by running the shower for 3-5 minutes and monitoring the water level and speed.
+If it drains slowly, you might have a blocked drain and need to look it up by a licensed plumber.

-Now is time to have a look at your toilet suite.
-Start off by pressing the flush button on the cistern.
+- Now it’s time to look at your toilet suite and find faulty valves.
+Start by pressing the flush button on the cistern.
 Check behind and around the toilet for any leaks.
-A seal may need replacing if there is a leak and getting a plumber out will be your best option to replace the seal.
+A seal may need replacing if you’ve got a leaking toilet, and getting a plumber out will be your best option to replace the seal.

-To inspect the vanity taps for leaks and issues, you can repeat the same steps as the kitchen taps.
-If you have a different tap style in your basin, such as basin flick mixer, simply turn the tap on and off 3 times and look for any drips.
-You should look for any cuts or rust on the pipes in the flexible connection.
+- To inspect the vanity taps for leaks and issues, repeat the same steps as the kitchen taps.
+If you have a different tap style in your basin, such as a basin flick mixer, turn the tap on and off three times and look for any drips.
+Looking for any cuts or rust on the pipes in the flexible connection would be best.

-Last, but not the least of the home plumbing inspection tips is the laundry.
+Last but not least, the home plumbing inspection tip is the laundry.

-The laundry is another important place to check for plumbing issues.
-You should thoroughly inspect under the laundry sink cupboard for any faults on the pipework such as leaks.
-Make sure you check the taps by using the same method of turning them on and off 3 times.
-If the water pressure is good no drips and the temperature is to your liking, then your taps are working fine.
+- The laundry is another essential place to check for plumbing issues.
+You should thoroughly inspect the laundry sink cupboard for any faults in the pipework, such as leaks.
+Make sure you check the taps by using the same method of turning them on and off three times.
+If the water pressure is good, there are no drips, and the temperature is to your liking, your taps are working fine.

-Your hot water system is a very important appliance that needs to be checked on regularly.
-You can have your hot water system in any room of the house or you may have it outside.
-Where ever it is in your home, you need to look out for any faults wherever it is in your home.
+- Your hot water system is an essential appliance that needs to be checked regularly.
+You can have your hot water system in any house room, or you may have it outside.
+Check your water heater; it would be best to look out for any faults wherever it is in your home.

-Look for water pooling at the base of your system, trickling down the tank or spraying out.
-If any of these occur, you can turn off your water supply and contact a licenced plumber that specialises in hot water system repairs.
-If a leak is coming from the pressure relief valve, then simply replacing the valve or giving it a good clean should do the trick.
-Check your water temperature and hot water flow and supply as these are sourced from your tank.
+- Look for water pooling at the base of your system, trickling down the tank or spraying out.
+If any of these occur, you can turn off your water supply and contact a licensed plumber specialising in hot water system repairs.
+If a leak is coming from the pressure relief valve, simply replacing the valve or giving it a good clean should do the trick.
+Check your water temperature and water heaters' flow and supply, as these are sourced from your tank.
 An issue with these usually means a problem with your hot water system.
 It only takes minutes to test water pressure with a pressure gauge if done by professionals.

-It’s easy to do home plumbing inspection if you know what to look for.
-I hope these home plumbing inspection tips have helped you and remember.
+Doing a home plumbing inspection is easy if you know what to look for in your plumbing fixtures.
+I hope these home plumbing inspection tips have helped you and you remember.
 If you need help with any plumbing issue or plumbing inspections, including your sewer line, you can contact Fixed Today in Sydney for a friendly and reliable licensed plumber.